 - · Easy detection of fluid leaks

 - Maximum heat transfer characteristics

-- · Ease of maintenance
+- Ease of maintenance

 Note: Caution must be used in order to prevent electrical components from being damaged by excessive water when the engine is cleaned.
 Pressure washers and steam cleaners should not be directed at any electrical connectors or the junction of cables into the rear of the connectors.
-Avoid electrical components such as the alternator and the starter.
-Protect the fuel injection pump from fluids in order to wash the engine. i01915869
+Avoid electrical components such as the alternator, the starter, and the ECM.
+Protect the fuel injection pump from fluids in order to wash the engine.